Fevol/obsidian-typings/CONTRIBUTING.md

 (i.e. `app` will always be an instance of `App`).

 Next up, is the most tedious part of adding typings: finding the correct types for each of the methods and variables.

+### `generateTypes` helper

+We built a helper to simplify discoverability process.
+The generated types contain all the properties and functions that could be reached from the provided objects.

+Most of types, especially for function parameters would be marked as `unknown`, so you would still have to reverse engineer the logic to replace `unknown` with something meaningful, but it's a good starting point.

+In order to use the helper:

+1. Install [Fix Require Modules](https://obsidian.md/plugins?id=fix-require-modules) plugin.
+This is needed to be able to run `require('obsidian')` from the Obsidian DevTools Console.
+2. Copy the code from `https://github.com/Fevol/obsidian-typings/blob/main/tools/generateTypes.js`.
+3. Open Obsidian DevTools Console (`Ctrl + Shift + I`).
+4. Paste the copied code into your Obsidian DevTools Console.
+5. Invoke the function like `generateTypes(app.internalPlugins)`.

+The helper tries to detect all known `obsidian` types.

+If you invoke `generateTypes(app)` you will get just `declare var root: App;`.

+If you need to see detailed typings for the known type like `App`, invoke `generateTypes(app, true)`.

 ### Typing variables